nishants/azure-cypress-react/perflog/README.md

 ### TODO

+- fix null time for test in logs
+- fix inline requires in db
+- publish as node module
 - create API for performance log formatter
 - create CLI for combining performance logs
 - create UI for viewing performance logs